lambdastack/lambdastack/README.md

 lambdastack --help
 ```

-Generate a new minimum cluster definition:
+Generate a new minimum cluster definition `(using AWS for the demo here)`:

 ```shell
 lambdastack init -p aws -n demo